 The dough is ready!

+Step 7.
 Use a 2 tablespoon scoop to put rounds of cookie dough on a baking sheet.
 If you don't have a scoop, roll the dough into balls with your hands.
 Space the dough balls about 2-1/2 inches apart.
 Flatten each one with your fingers to about 3/4" thick.
+I always line my baking sheets with parchment paper, but that's optional.

 Prepare 2 baking sheets to bake at one time in the oven.

+Step 8.
 Bake for 14-16 minutes until they are lightly browned, crispy on the outside and slightly soft in the middle.
 Rotate pans half way through cooking time.
-Let cookies cool completely on the pans.
+Let cookies cool completely on the pans, or let them cool 10 minutes and transfer them to cooling racks.

 Enjoy your freshly baked, thin and crispy oatmeal cookies.
 Just like the good 'ol days eating Dad's Originals.
 You may need a glass of milk or cup of coffee to go with them.